11+ Free Things To Do in Sandy Springs Ga for an Unforgettable Time

 LOST CORNER PRESERVE

-Don’t miss the farmer’s market, held every Saturday morning, 9:00 a.m. – noon, rain or shine, from April-November.
+The Sandy Springs Farmers Market is held every Saturday morning at City Springs from 8:30am-Noon, rain or shine, from April-November.
 Over 50 vendors offer an abundance of fresh, local, and organic produce, pasture-raised meat and pork products, fresh farm eggs and dairy products, and a wide variety of specialty and prepared foods.

 SANDY SPRINGS FAQ